harvard-nrg/dwiqc/docs/source/xnattagger.rst

 .. image:: images/all-types.png

 Let's look at the diffusion acquisition as an example.
 Notice that the *series_description* in the *tagger.yaml* file above matches the *Scan Type* column in XNAT and the *image_type* in *tagger.yaml* matches the *Image Type* in XNAT.
 Be sure to follow the same tokenizing convention when copying the *Image Type* from XNAT to the *image_type* in *tagger.yaml*.
 The "\\" should be replaced with a comma and a space.
-Here is how we would convert the information form XNAT to yaml format using our diffusion example:
+Here is how we would convert the information from XNAT to yaml format using our diffusion example:

 ============================================================== ================================================================
 XNAT                                                           tagger.yaml